IDMNYU/p5-fundamentals/_pages/projects/simple-game.md

 ## NOTE:
 Depending on the browser, using the keyboard in our game will also make this page scroll up and down, which is very annoying.

-A more pleasant experience is had by opening each example in its own window.
+A more pleasant experience is achieved by opening each example in its own window.

 ## Main Character